 Large randomized trials ensure that treatment and control groups are balanced with respect to factors associated with outcomes (typically age, sex, disease severity, and comorbidity—“prognostic factors”) and thus provide the optimal approach to address questions about the benefits and harms of interventions.4,5 However, RCTs may not be available or feasible, particularly regarding questions of harm.
 For example, one may be interested in long-term outcomes years after exposure to an intervention, or in rare serious adverse effects, detection of which will require data from tens of thousands of patients.
 Randomization also may be unethical, as in the study of risky behaviors.
 In such instances, the best evidence will come from observational studies.
 Sophisticated analyses of longitudinal databases are also increasingly cited in the context of comparative effectiveness research.
 Enthusiasts claim that such studies address limitations in the generalizability of RCTs and thus may provide best estimates of real-world effectiveness.6-8

 However, observational designs can often produce misleading results, because real-life treatment decisions are typically influenced by patient characteristics likely to be associated with the outcomes of interest (ie, they are likely to be prognostic factors).9,10 Sophisticated statistical adjustment mechanisms may overcome the problems of prognostic imbalance.
-The purpose of this Users' Guide is ...
+The purpose of this Users' ...